Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Use Case

-Whenever ‘Floral Shirts’ was searched by the people, the maximum number of them always searched for M size.
-So, as a merchandiser, you set a filter to size M whenever anyone searches for ‘Floral Shirts’.
+Whenever the people searched' Floral Shirts,' the maximum number of them always searched for M size.
+So, as a merchandiser, you set a filter to size M whenever anyone searches for ‘Floral Shirts.’
 In this way, you distinctly reduced the number of steps for a shopper to shop!!
-Eventually, shortening the path to purchase.
+Eventually, it shortens the path to purchase.

 Slotting